pingcap/docs-cn/functions-and-operators/date-and-time-functions.md

 TiDB supports all of the [date and time functions](https://dev.mysql.com/doc/refman/5.7/en/numeric-functions.html) available in MySQL 5.7.

+> **Note:**
+>
+> - MySQL will often accept the incorrectly formatted date and time values.
+For example, `'2020-01-01\n\t01:01:01'` and `'2020-01_01\n\t01:01'` are treated as valid date and time values.
+> - TiDB makes the best effort to match MySQL's behavior, but it might not match in all instances.
+It is recommended to correctly format dates, because the intended behavior for incorrectly formatted values is not documented, and is often inconsistent.

 **Date/Time functions:**

 | Name                                     | Description                              |